 A key feature of the DMPI metabolomics core laboratory is its long experience with collaborative projects, affording a level of experience in data interpretation and translation not found in most other labs of its kind.
 This experience is provided to potential collaborators via the DMPI’s new Storefront laboratory.
 The Storefront Laboratory employs dedicated PhD-level personnel that are equipped to assist collaborators with interpretation of various kinds of metabolomics data sets in physiologic and pathophysiologic contexts.
 In addition, Storefront scientists can draw upon the expertise of senior DMPI faculty when needed, thereby increasing the probability that our collaborative projects will have a productive outcome.
 Firmly supporting this statement, the DMPI Metabolomics core laboratory has so far co-authored >140 publications in leading scientific journals!
 Recent highlights include studies of malnutrition resuscitation in a pediatric Ugandan cohort (1), the influence of the microbiome on obesity and metabolism (2), and studies of diabetes risk prediction (3).

-DMPI Shared Resource used by the Metabolomics Research Group.
+DMPI Core used by the Metabolomics Research Group.